Set up workflow phases and transitions

 Our site has a shared space for a clothing division.
 This shared space has four workspaces associated with it:

-Here is a sample workflow for the task item in the Clothing Division shared space:
+Here is a sample workflow for the task entity in the Clothing Division shared space:

 The workspace admin modifies the workflow for the Men's Clothing workspace.
 The workspace admin adds two phases before this phase (Researching and In Design) and two phases after this phase (In Review and Testing).
 Because the changes are based on the In Progress phase, In Progress is the master phase.